aflyen/scripts/README.md

 ### spo-unique-permissions
 SharePoint Online utilities for managing unique permissions on files.
 Contains scripts to find files with unique permissions in document libraries and reset them back to inherited permissions.

+### wsl
+Automated backup utility for Windows Subsystem for Linux (WSL) distributions.
+Creates monthly backups of all installed WSL distros with automatic retention policy management and operation logging.